 Georgia Overtime Calculator and Time Tracking Rules

 Overtime in Georgia is time and a half after 40 hours in a week.
-Georgia follows the federal minimum wage.
-Use the free calculator below, check the state's wage and hour rules, and see how Clox tracks the hours behind them.
+Georgia follows the federal minimum wage of $7.25 an hour.
+Use the free calculator below, check the state's wage and hour rules, and see how Clox tracks your crew's hours.

 Free Georgia overtime calculator